Key Industry Trends and Statistics

-At a high level, the easiest way to analyze these trends is to look at how much the different players in an industry is making and how much they are planning to spend to continue making more.
+At a high level, the easiest way to analyze these trends is to look at how much the different players in an industry are making and how much they are planning to spend to continue making more.
 To break this analysis further, we can identify the company’s sources of revenue and identify segmented trends across competitors.
 The investment banker should be able to identify any pain points of the company and provide the medicine to fix the areas that are hurting.
 Are sales hurting in a particular revenue stream?
 Why is this happening?
 Is the revenue stream worth salvaging?
 Or is it suffering from structural decline?
 If Company A buys Company B, can this issue be fixed?
 If Company A buys Company B, are we taking a key resource that a potential competitor can use off the market?
 These just some of the questions to think about when performing a segmented revenue analysis.

 Putting it All Together

 To give an example, the restaurant industry is undergoing significant consolidation and is being disrupted by ‘Fast Casua,’ a relatively new dining category that is disrupting the industry.
 Breakfast has historically been a highly lucrative daypart.
 Dinner has traditionally been the most competitive daypart.
-Perhaps your bank may pitch an acquisition of a strong breakfast franchise like Cora to a restaurant banner consolidator like Cara Operations utilizing this industry trends.
+Perhaps your bank may pitch an acquisition of a strong breakfast franchise like Cora to a restaurant banner consolidator like Cara Operations utilizing this industry’s trends.
 If the company is overleveraged, selling off an underperforming dinner banner to deleverage may be a strategic alternative.
 Or perhaps your bank may approach Chipotle to persuade company management as to why the timing of an IPO is right given the industry forecast.

 Investment bankers will utilize many different sources to get a sense of what is happening in the industry they serve.
 Management Consulting firms such as McKinsey or Bain will issue periodic industry research reports.
 Sell-side equity research shops will also issue industry reports, industry primers, and summary tear-sheets.
 Some industries have industry research tools unique to the industry.
 For example, the weekly Random Lengths report provides valuable price information for the lumber industry.
 It is best practice to compare statistics across different research sources and distinguish what is fact and opinion when formulating your pitches.